sstikkel/gulp-remove-empty-lines-html/README.md

 # gulp-remove-empty-lines-html

-A Gulp plugin that removes empty lines and lines containing only whitespace from HTML files only.
+A Gulp plugin that removes empty lines, HTML comments, and formats HTML with proper indentation.
+It also removes trailing spaces after closing tags.

 ## Module Support

 This package supports both CommonJS (`require`) and ESM (`import`) usage.
 Node.js >=22 is required.

-### CommonJS Example

 ## Installation